 Berrien County assistance programs.

-If you are in need of financial assistance, and also are struggling to get back on your feet for long term success, the place to turn to for both referrals to local programs and direct cash assistance is the Southwest Michigan Community Action Agency.
+If you are in need of short term financial assistance, and also are struggling to get back on your feet for long term success, the place to turn to for both referrals to local programs as well as direct cash assistance is the Southwest Michigan Community Action Agency.
 The agency can be contacted at (269) 925-9077.
 They offer local residents the following services, and more.
 Call them to learn how to apply for help, or other options that may be averrable to you.

 - Foreclosure Assistance and Mitigation Counseling - Homeowners who are struggling with their monthly mortgage payments can receive access to free foreclosure mediation and mitigation.
 Professional counselors will work with the homeowner, lender and/or bank to prevent foreclosure.
 Unfortunately it is true that not all homes can be saved, but they will do their best to save the home if possible.
 Learn more on Michigan foreclosure mediation.